How to Read a Food Label

 Serving Size.
 Serving size may or may not be the amount that you normally eat.
 Compare it to how much you actually eat.
 The size of the serving on the food package influences all the nutrient amounts listed.
 For example, if a package has four servings and you eat the entire package, you quadruple the calories, fat, cholesterol, etc.

 Nutrients.
-These include fat, cholesterol, sodium, carbohydrates, and protein, as well as any vitamins and minerals.
+These include fat, cholesterol, sodium, carbohydrates, and protein, as well as select vitamins and minerals.

 Percent Daily Value.
-This section lists the amount and Percent Daily Value of each nutrient.
-The percent daily value is based on nutrition recommendations for someone getting 2,000 calories per day, or sometimes for 2,500 calories per day.
+The percent daily value is based on nutrition recommendations for someone getting 2,000 calories per day.

 Ingredients.
-The ingredients label tells what the food is made of, typically listed from largest to smallest amount by weight.
+The ingredients label tells you what is in the food, listed by the largest to smallest amount by weight.

 Fat-Free, Lite, and More

-You might also notice other things on the package, like these terms:
+You might also notice other things on the package, like these terms, which refer to amount per specified serving:

-Cholesterol-free: Has less than 2 milligrams (mg) of cholesterol, and 2 grams or less of saturated fat.
+Cholesterol-free: Has fewer than 2 milligrams (mg) of cholesterol, and 2 grams or fewer of saturated fat.

 Fat-free: Has less than 0.5 gram of fat per serving.

-Light or lite: 1/3 fewer calories or 50% less fat than the regular version.
+Light or lite: Has one-third fewer calories or 50% less fat than the regular version.
 If more than half of the calories come from fat, it must have at least 50% less fat than the regular version.

-Low-fat: Has 3 grams of fat or less.
+Low-fat: Has 3 grams or fat or less.

-Reduced cholesterol: Has at least 25% less cholesterol than the regular version, and 2 grams or less of saturated fat.
+Reduced cholesterol: Has at least 25% less cholesterol than the regular version, and 2 grams or fewer of saturated fat.

 Reduced fat: Has at least 25% less fat than the regular version.